-If you specify DETAIL(FULL) on the CRTPGM, CRTSRVPGM, UPDPGM, or UPDSRVPGM command, the listing includes all the detail provided for DETAIL(EXTENDED) plus a cross-reference listing.
-Figure 52 on page 162 shows a partial example of the additional data provided.
+If you specify DETAIL(\FULL) on the CRTPGM, CRTSRVPGM, UPDPGM, or UPDSRVPGM command, the listing includes all the detail provided for DETAIL(\EXTENDED) plus a cross-reference listing.
+The following listing shows a partial example of the additional data provided.